krgross/st512-course-notes/docs/05-FactorialExperiments.md

 run;
 ```

-2. SAS PROC GLM provides two tables.
+2. PROC GLM provides two tables.
 The first is the sum-of-squares breakdown and associated ANOVA F-test if we were just treating the data as a one-factor ANOVA.
 That is, the $F$-test in the first table is a test of $H_0$: $\mu_{11} =\mu_{12} =\mu_{21} =...=\mu_{ab}$.
 (This is equivalent to a model-utility test in multiple regression.)
 The second table of output provides $F$-tests for the main and interaction effects.

-3. SAS provides two sum-of-squares decompositions, one which it calls Type I and another which it calls Type III.
+3. PROC GLM provides two sum-of-squares decompositions, one which it calls Type I and another which it calls Type III.
 Type I and Type III sum-of-squares are identical for balanced factorial designs.
 They are not identical for unbalanced designs.
 We will discuss the differences for unbalanced designs later.

 We can also have PROC GLM calculate linear combinations of cell means for us.
 To do so, though, we need to understand the *effects-model* coding that PROC GLM uses to represent the two-factor ANOVA model.